Nursing 406 - Adult Health Care » Spring 2020 » Chapter 33 Quiz

 A client admitted to the hospital with abdominal pain, anemia, and bloody stools reports feeling weak and dizzy.
 The client has rectal pressure and needs to urinate and move their bowels.
 The nurse should help them:

-A. to a standing position so he can urinate.
+to a standing position so he can urinate.

-B. to the bathroom.
+to the bedside commode.

-C. onto the bedpan.
+onto the bedpan.

 Question #9